Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ### Rotate SSH Key Remotely

-Navigate back to the SSH Key Rotation Secret’s **View** screen.
+Navigate back to the SSH Key Rotation Secret's **View** screen.
 Click the **Change Password Remotely** button at the bottom of the screen.

 ![A screenshot of a social media post Description generated with very high confidence](images/765165d24cd7b8593f151d55870f121d.png)